EIN: 81-2305195

 Program Summary

-We offer our signature racial equity trainings and DEI advisory services to a wide range of local partners including government, schools, non-profits, faith groups, theatre companies, and the private sector.
-We also train facilitators from these sectors to act as resources and change agents for the future.
-We aim to build the capacity of the organizations we engage with so that they can lead, sustain, and assess their own racial equity programs.
+We serve diverse participants from a wide range of local partners including government, schools, non-profits, faith groups, theatre companies, and the private sector.
+We build the capacity of the organizations we engage with so that they can assess and lead their own social and racial equity programs, and our alumni go on to act as change agents in the community.

 Impact Statement

-Conflicts related to the injustices of race, racism, and racial inequities are in the news every day, and it is evident that most Americans lack racial literacy and conversational practice.
-Our workshops move participants from a belief that racism is the work of bad individuals and individual acts to an understanding that racism is systemic.
+Most Americans lack racial literacy and conversational practice to effectively impact these inequities and disparities.
+Our workshops move participants from a misconception that discrimination, bias, and racism is simply the work of “bad individuals” to an understanding that racism is systemic.
 Moreover, it is a system of advantage that all of us participate in whether we intend to or not, and we can work to eliminate their consequences by working for equity.

-Our surveys reveal behavior change in our participants after they learn about the root causes of racial inequities and types of racial bias.
-Our participants report a greater likelihood of recognizing and interrupting harmful microaggressions, and such behavior change results in a safer, more inclusive work environments for BIPOC staff, and more compassionate, respectful interactions with the community.
-We have observed organizations adopt a racial equity lens with the language and confidence necessary to identify and challenge discriminatory practices, attract increased staff diversity, and successfully foster authentic relationships with BIPOC colleagues and beneficiaries.
+Our participant surveys reveal behavior change in our participants after they learn about the root causes of inequities and types of bias.
+Our participants report a greater likelihood of recognizing and interrupting harmful microaggressions which results in a safer, more inclusive community for BIPOC (Black, Indigenous, People of Color) populations.
+In the workplace, we have observed organizations adopt an equity lens necessary to identify and challenge discriminatory practices, attract increased staff diversity, and successfully foster authentic relationships with BIPOC colleagues and beneficiaries.
+These impacts are measurable and necessary for systems-level change.

 What ways can the public get involved?